 Food will always be part of our travels.
-In Basdaku White Beach, food stalls, sari-sari stores, and “karinderyas” are pretty much available everywhere especially in a daytime.
+In Basdaku White Beach, food stalls, sari-sari stores, and “karinderyas” are pretty much available everywhere, especially in a daytime.
 Ihaw-ihaw, lutong-ulam, ready to eat foods, fruits; soft drinks and crackers can all be found in a store.
 When night strikes, most of the stores tend to close.
-Only a few remaining stores will stay open but most of the owners are asleep!
+Only a few remaining stores will stay open but most of the owners are sleeping!
 Lol!

 Beach Bumming and other Activities

 What to do in a beach resort?
 Beach bumming, yeah!
-As for me and my girlfriend, we went on a walk along the stretch of the beach.
+As for me and my girlfriend, Jane, we went on a walk along the stretch of the beach.
 It’s pretty amazing to know that there are huge coral stones on the other side where people are not mostly going to.
 Some parts are also mossy but that only means it’s healthy as there were not many people going to that side of the beach.
 This part is generally quiet and peaceful, perfect for your own quiet time and self-searching.

 Of course, we also went for a swim.
 In some shallow parts, you will find small species of school fish roaming around the area and just happily swimming freely.
 They look lovely!
-The salt water bed, I could say is clean and crystal-clear.
+The salt waterbed, I could say is clean and crystal-clear.
 Even when the water is neck-deep, I am still seeing my feet!

 For the activities, most resorts offer an island hopping tour to Pescador Island.
-In Pescador Island, snorkeling activities are highly encouraged.
+In Pescador Island, snorkelling activities are highly encouraged.
 You will also be witnessing a sardine run if you are lucky enough!
 That’s more than a thousand pieces of sardine fish not in a can!

 From its clean blue waters to its diverse environment underwater, it’s a rich source of marine species and corals.
 Cebu truly has many of the best beaches in the world!